theGnostickeymaker/tgk-site-v3/src/pillars/the-teachings/the-afterlife/series-1/sufi-islam/part-2/index.md

 # 📚 References
 references:
   title: "Sources & Study Path"
-  intro: "Primary texts and commentaries that illuminate the Sufi path of longing, remembrance, and union."
+  intro: "Primary Sufi works tracing the path of longing, remembrance, and divine union — from classical poetry to metaphysical treatises."

   readings:
-    - title: "The Mathnawī of Jalāl al-Dīn Rūmī"
+    - title: "Masnavi-ye Maʿnavi — Jalāl al-Dīn Rūmī"
-      desc: "Poetic teaching on love, longing, and divine remembrance — especially Books I & II."
+      desc: "Books I–III chart the lover’s spiral ascent — from longing to remembrance to union — through allegory and parable."
     - title: "The Conference of the Birds — Farīd al-Dīn ʿAṭṭār"
-      desc: "A mystical allegory of the soul’s ascent through longing toward annihilation in the Beloved."
+      desc: "A timeless allegory of thirty birds journeying through valleys of trial to discover the Beloved within themselves."
-    - title: "The Sufi Path of Love — William C. Chittick"
-      desc: "Scholarly exposition of Rūmī’s metaphysics of love and the dynamics of dhikr and union."
-    - title: "Journey to the Lord of Power — Ibn ʿArabī"
+    - title: "Journey to the Lord of Power (Kitāb al-Isfār) — Ibn ʿArabī"
-      desc: "A short treatise mapping the ascent of the seeker through stations of remembrance and unveiling."
+      desc: "Concise manual of inner ascension, mapping the soul’s flight through stations of remembrance, awe, and unveiling."
+    - title: "Kitāb al-Tawāsīn — al-Ḥusayn ibn Manṣūr al-Hallāj"
+      desc: "Mystical prose and ecstatic theology on divine love, unity, and martyrdom — source of the cry *Ana al-Ḥaqq* (I am the Truth)."
+    - title: "Diwān-i Shams-i Tabrīzī — Jalāl al-Dīn Rūmī"
+      desc: "Rūmī’s ecstatic lyric poems, the purest expression of shawq (longing) and the annihilation of self in the Beloved."
-    - title: "Al-Hallāj: I Am the Truth — Louis Massignon (ed.)"
+    - title: "Risāla (ʿTreatise on Sufismʾ) — al-Qushayrī"
-      desc: "Texts and studies on the martyr-mystic whose ecstatic union language shaped later Sufi devotion."
+      desc: "A foundational Sufi manual explaining the etiquette and inner states of remembrance, love, and proximity."

   scholarly:
     - author: "Annemarie Schimmel"
       year: "1975"